RNA-FRETools/MASH-FRET/docs/transition-analysis/panels/panel-state-configuration.md

 ## Visualization area

-Use this interface to visualize the TDP and analysis results.
+Use this interface to visualize the TDP and analysis results or to modify cluster color code.

 The axes display two types of plots depending on which stage the transition analysis is at.